kurt-krueckeberg/d-docs/notes/on_iterators.md

 STL iterators are unsafe in several ways.
 Correct pairing of iterators bracketing a range is left entirely to the user, and wrong pairings are easy to produce and expensive to check.
 It\'s also expensive to check against advancing an iterator beyond a range\'s bounds.
 In fact, none of iterator\'s primitives naturally support checking.
 Why?
 Because iterators are modeled after pointers, and pointers are *also* not naturally checkable.
-(Iterators also have invalidation problems---when a container changes, it may pull the rug out from under the iterators currently referring to elements of that container, but that is less of an iterator interface issue and more of a memory model issue.)
+(Iterators also have invalidation problems&mdash;when a container changes, it may pull the rug out from under the iterators currently referring to elements of that container, but that is less of an iterator interface issue and more of a memory model issue.)

-\"Safe\" STL implementations painstakingly address safety issues by implementing an alternative design based on \"fat iterators\"---pairs of iterators---to then emulate ordinary STL iterators.
+\"Safe\" STL implementations painstakingly address safety issues by implementing an alternative design based on \"fat iterators\"---pairs of iterators&mdash;to then emulate ordinary STL iterators.
 Such implementations are in fact mute witnesses that the abstractions from pointers come with pointers\' specific problems.
 It would be desirable to have a design that does not need expensive logic and data to provide even a minimal level of checking.